 “Civil freedom is no better: In an effort to break the spirit of Palestinians, Israel conducts sporadic arrests and detentions with no judicial supervision…

 “…perhaps one of the greatest injustices takes place in the Gaza Strip, where Israel is collectively punishing more than 1.5 million Palestinians by sealing them off in the largest open-air prison on earth.”

-, “Calling Gaza a prison camp is an understatement.”
+And as Palestinian journalist Laila El-Haddad has written recently, “Calling Gaza a prison camp is an understatement.”
 El-Haddad continues: